divjotarora/specifications/source/client-side-operations-timeout/client-side-operations-timeout.rst

 As a result, users are often unsure which timeout to use.
 Because some of these timeouts are additive, it is difficult to set a combination which ensures control will be returned to the user after a specified amount of time.
-As a result, changes are required to the drivers API to deprecate some of the existing timeouts and add a new one to specify the maximum execution time for an entire operation from start to finish.
+To make timeouts more intuitive, changes are required to the drivers API to deprecate some of the existing timeouts and add a new one to specify the maximum execution time for an entire operation from start to finish.

+In addition, automatically retrying reads and writes that failed due to transient network blips or planned maintenance scenarios has improved application resiliency but the original behavior of only retrying once still allowed some errors to be propagated to applications.
+Supporting a timeout for an entire operation allows drivers to retry operations multiple times while still guaranteeing that an application can get back control once the specified amount of time has elapsed.

 Design Rationale
 ================